2021 BMW 3-Series plug-in hybrid gets more electric range, new home-charging options

 The U.S.-spec 3-Series has offered hybrid powertrains since 2012, although the initial ActiveHybrid 3 did not have a plug.

-The last-generation 3-Series plug-in hybrid was advertised and marketed by apparently tone-deaf executives as a Tesla Model 3 rival, and ultimately fell flat in both sales—and being taken seriously by the market, at least in the U.S. This new model appears to build on what people will actually seek from a high-performance plug-in hybrid rather than try to convince them out of an electric car.
+The last-generation 3-Series plug-in hybrid was advertised and marketed by apparently tone-deaf executives as a Tesla Model 3 rival, and ultimately fell flat in sales—and in being taken seriously by the market, at least in the U.S. This new model appears to build on what people will actually seek from a high-performance plug-in hybrid rather than try to convince them out of an electric car.

 And on that subject, BMW was thought to be working on an all-electric 3-Series as far back as 2016, but that vehicle seems to have been supplanted by the upcoming i4, which will start production in calendar year 2021.